Cristina Mittermeier: Being a Girl is a Superpower

 Cristina Mittermeier

 yeah, indigenous people and long lenses don't mix.
 No, you need intimate access to people's lives and you need to risk respectfully Questing in order to be part of somebody's day.
 So no, ambushing people with a long lenses that never yields satisfying results.
 As for the bubble gum photograph, you know people always ask me if I gave those children that bubble gum, but as a mother, I can tell you of course I didn't.
 They already had it.
-And I would have taken it out of their mouths because back who breaks your heart when you see the terrible state of people's teeth in places where there's no dental care, but yeah, well, it's
+And I would have taken it out of their mouths because back who breaks your heart when you see the terrible state of people's teeth in places w here there's no dental care, but yeah,

 Angela Nicholson

-true.
+Well, that's true.
 It's true.
 Yes.
 Again, sort of going back to this balance thing.
 You know, you're very kindly on this podcast, I know you get invited to all sorts of things.
 And it must be a difficult thing to sort of get the right balance because obviously there's no point you going taking all these photographs if you don't talk about them and get them soon, but equally, you've got to take them as well.
 So how do you sort of divide your time up?

 Cristina Mittermeier

 Oh, my gosh, all day.
 Sorry.
-I feel like I'm azubi because I'm on zoom mode.
+I feel like I'm a Zoombie because I'm on zoom mode.
 I'm starting to learn how to say no. So I used to, I really want to elevate the art of photography and I really want to be a role model for other women to pursue this professionally.
 And so I used to judge all sorts of photography competitions.
 And just last week, I had agreed to do one in Spain and when they send me the submissions, like oh my god on how many photographs are there, they sent me 15,000 And I had to write back to say, Listen, guys, I just I don't have time for 15,000 You guys are gonna have to do a pre GA and send me the finalist or something like somebody with more time right and can do this.
 I'm starting to say no to things like that, but but I have to find a balance between speaking about photography just for the art and love of the craft and speaking about conservation.
 I have to do both.
 What I say to my staff at sea legacy is that see legacy only works if I remain a relevant photographer.
 That means continue shooting continue participating in the community, finding ways to give back to participate in the innovations in our in our profession, you know, which are always so many new cameras, new now now we have to contend with AI and the the fees and all that stuff and you have to be part of it all so you cannot just become irrelevant.
 Okay.
 And

 Angela Nicholson